Pistol Bags

 Stag AR-15 Charging Handle

-I like the big fat Geissele badass charging handles because they are big and wide and they’re easy to grab and rack, but honestly, I may not change this one.
+I like the big fat Geissele badass charging handles because they are big and wide and easy to grab and rack, but honestly, I may not change this one.
 I don’t know.
 It’s mil-spec.
 It works.

 Rail System / Handguard

-Now let’s talk about the rail system and handguard.
+Now, let’s talk about the rail system and handguard.
 That’s kind of what makes an AR.
-So let’s discuss this because I was really trying to figure out who made this handgun.
+So, let’s discuss this because I was really trying to figure out who made this handgun.
 It didn’t take me very long to figure it out.

 Stag AR-15 Handguard

 The only grievance I have with the rail is where the rail meets the upper.
 There’s a decent little lip and it’s almost like it doesn’t match, but it does when you look at it.
 So there’s really no issue.
 It’s very flush.
-It’s very clean, very well put together.
+It’s very clean and very well put together.
 I like the Atlas rails, so I obviously like this.

 I like how thin it is.
 I like I can get my hand all the way around it.